The world’s first open industry platform for lawyers launched

 Alvin Tedjamulia, co-founder and CTO of NetDocuments, added: “NetDocuments supports Lupl’s open industry platform vision.
 We look forward to integrating our open, cloud-based document management system to Lupl while enabling users of ndThread, our collaboration solution, to seamlessly connect and communicate with colleagues and clients.”

 Lupl is an open industry platform for legal matters being developed by a group of legal departments and law firms from around the world.
-Its matter synchronization software brings together all of the people, conversations, documents and data for legal matters in one place.
+Its matter management software brings together all of the people, conversations, documents and data for legal matters in one place.

 For further information, please contact us here.